 For outdoor enthusiasts or anyone who wants epic fall foliage views during the holidays, visiting Gatlinburg at Thanksgiving will certainly not disappoint.
 November is peak leaf season here in the Smoky Mountains, and you can experience breathtaking sites with Fido on the sky bridge and the chair lifts at Gatlinburg Skylift Park, or on one of the area's many hiking trails.
 For those who want to get a jump on holiday shopping, The Village Shops have 27 unique stores with something for everyone on your list.
-And don't forget to visit The Salt and Pepper Shaker Museum is a must-visit.
-Enjoy a homestyle Thanksgiving meal with no cooking involved on the heated porch with your pooch at Crystelle Creek Restaurant & Grill.
-The restaurant will be dishing up southern-style turkey, ham, mashed potatoes, stuffing, and an assortment of fresh-baked pies -- just be sure to make a reservation first!
+And don't forget to visit The Salt and Pepper Shaker Museum, one of our favorite weird museums that welcomes dogs.

 After filling up on all the pecan pie you can handle, you won’t have far to go to cozy up in the Bear-ly Made It cabin to hibernate.

 5. Key West

 How does exploring a tropical paradise for Thanksgiving sound?
 Take a tip from the snowbirds and head south -- way, way south -- to Key West for a vacation on island time.
 If you want to spend your holiday adventuring, there are plenty of options here in “Cayo Hueso.”
 Take Fido on a private boat ride to spot some finned friends with Captain Sheri's Wild About Dolphins eco-charter tours, get acquainted with fish and feathers at the Key West Aquarium, or even visit the historic home of one of America’s greatest literary treasures at the Ernest Hemmingway Home and Museum.
 If oysters on the half shell and margaritas sound more appealing than cranberry sauce and stuffing, you’re in luck!
 Schooner Wharf Bar will be open and serving on Thanksgiving.
 Your four-legged parrot-head will love the live music and laid back atmosphere, and barking at the gulls in the marina.